 NOTE: Mobilehome Residency Law Protection Program (MRLPP).
-Beginning July 1, 2020, any mobilehome or manufactured homeowner living in a mobilehome park under a rental agreement may submit a complaint for an alleged violation of the Mobilehome Residency Law.
+Beginning July 1, 2021, any mobilehome or manufactured homeowner living in a mobilehome park under a rental agreement may submit a complaint for an alleged violation of the Mobilehome Residency Law.
 Any mobilehome or manufactured homeowner residing in a permitted mobilehome park is eligible to submit a complaint.
 Complaints must be submitted to HCD.
 HCD provides assistance to help resolve and coordinate resolution of the most severe alleged violations of the Mobilehome Residency Law.
 For questions regarding the MRLPP please call (800) 952-8356, email MRLComplaint@hcd.ca.gov or visit www.hcd.ca.gov.
+A copy of the MRLPP complaint is located at the end of this publication.